jelaiw/blog/about.markdown

 Like many teenagers, I played a ton of games.
 My early PC favorites were adventure-based, like [Space Quest](https://en.wikipedia.org/wiki/Space_Quest), King's Quest, maybe even Leisure Suit Larry.
 Unlike most, I enjoyed defeating copy protection and spending time in a hex editor (correspondingly my characters in the [Buck Rogers RPG](https://en.wikipedia.org/wiki/Buck_Rogers:_Matrix_Cubed) sometimes had conspicuously powerful items and unusually high character attributes).

-I distinctly remember the sheer delight of visiting Waldenbooks (now defunct) or the public library and heading straight for the "Computing" section to inhale the contents of every operating system book I could get my hands on.
+I distinctly remember the sheer delight of visiting Waldenbooks (now defunct) or the public library and heading straight for those treasured shelves to inhale the contents of every operating system book I could get my hands on.
 I was particularly obsessed with how passwords worked and how secrets were kept secret.

 Twenty years flew by before I really tried again to grok applied cryptography, but what a joy it is now.